How to Get Started with Salesforce Email Marketing

 That information can help you grow your email marketing into one of your biggest marketing assets.
-As a result, you’ll witness a higher sales conversion rate, growing customer loyalty, and furthering relationships with your customers.
+By also incorporating an email engagement score, you will witness a higher sales conversion rate, growing customer loyalty, and the ability to further relationships with your customers.

 5. Have a Strategy for Filing Your Previous Emails

 While it’s important to use the data that you’re given on your prior email campaigns, it also takes a balance.

 There is a fine line between learning from the past and holding on to your prior emails for way too long.

 For example, say your company is a sports ticketing agency.
 Does it really give you the advantage to know that Jane Doe clicked on an email from 5 years ago to an event you no longer sell tickets for?
 Not at all.